innoq/ml-ops.org/content/motivation.md

 layout: page
 ---

-# Why you might want to use Machine Learning
+# Why you Might Want to use Machine Learning

 According to [Statista Digital Economy Compass 2019](https://cdn.statcdn.com/download/pdf/DigitalEconomyCompass2019.pdf), two major trends will disrupt the economy and our lives:
  - **Data-driven** world, due to the exponentially-growing amount of digitally-collected data.